 Automotive Conquest Strategy

 It’s hard for a dealer to commit to a conquest strategy.
 Typical conquest results aren’t that good.
-It’s much easier to produce a strong ROI with a direct marketing campaign directed at previous customers.
+It’s much easier to produce a stronger ROI with a direct marketing campaign directed at previous customers.
 They already have a relationship with you.
 The response is higher.
 The closing percentages are higher.
 Conquests are more difficult and often translate into lower response rates and closing percentages.
 However, their larger volume compensates for the weaker performance.
-Using these techniques can also help improve conquest sales performance:
+These techniques improve conquest sales performance:

 - Keep consumer touch costs down with digital channels like email marketing, consider increased volumes, and measure sales ROI as the key metric.